Computational Biology and Bioinformatics Initiative

 Gene expression profiles of a set of hepatoblastoma tumors show distinct expression patterns of genes regulation.
 Working with Dr. Tomlinson, we profiled ~60 tumors using Affymetrix GeneChip and Agilent microRNA microarray for gene expression and miRNA profiles.
 Genes were selected if they showed a negative correlation with miRNA expression.

-A set of pediatric cancer cell-lines profiled by using RNA_seq,exome-capture-seq, overlapping with collection of Ewing sarcomaDNA copy number profiles (inner rings), and gene expression of drug-resistant and sensitive EWS tumors (outer rings).
+A set of pediatric cancer cell-lines profiled by using RNA_seq,exome-capture-seq, overlapping with the collection of Ewing sarcomaDNA copy number profiles (inner rings), and gene expression of drug-resistant and sensitive EWS tumors (outer rings).
 Working with Dr. A. Bishop’s Lab, we will further characterize EWS genomes for their unique features related to EWS-FLI1 fusions.

 RNA methylation, a new epigenetic regulation mechanism, has been examined for their interplay with DAN methylation, microRNA interplay, and gene expression correlation.
 We are collaborating with Dr. Rao and Dr. Y. Huang/UTSA, we have refined the lab protocol and a series of computational software for analyzing methyltranscriptome and its impact on cancer progression.